 Lucia joins the Board as a Teacher representative this year.
 Please see her bio on the Faculty & Staff page.

 - David Cruz-Palmer, Member-at-large

 A graduate of University of Virginia, David helps commercial tenants develop and implement real estate strategies that match occupancy costs with business objectives.
 He has experience in market analysis, transaction optimization strategies, and complex deal negotiations.
 From early-stage tech firms to Fortune 500 corporations, David’s clients value his attention to detail and his commitment to excellence.
 David has been involved in over 1.8 million ft2 of domestic and international transactions on behalf of start-up companies, leading corporations, and nonprofits.
 David is a founding board member of the Exploratorium Lab at the Exploratorium, where he served as Co-Chair of Membership, and volunteered his time regularly with the United Way of the Bay Area.
-David’s two sons currently attend the ISC.
+David’s younger son currently attend the ISC in the Spanish Preschool.

 - Adrienne Gardner, Member-at-large